sabit-islam/sabit-islam/README.md

 - ⚡ Fun fact: ...
 -->

-# 👋 Hey, I'm Sabit (this is a work in progress, take it as a grain of salt.)
+# 👋 Hey, I'm Sabit (this is a work in progress, take it with a grain of salt for now, i've just been busy making sure I can actually code.)

 Just a kid trying to survive and not end up homeless.